ccrosby1/cst-391/activities/activity3/docs/README.md

 ## Conclusion

- - This activity went over basic key concepts of Angular.
-To include:
+ - This activity built an Angular application used to manage music, and eventually use the MusicAPI from earlier activities.
+Key concepts covered include:
-    - Install
+    - Angular routing
-    - Project creation
+    - Template forms
-    - Component variables
+    - Component communication
-    - File structure